 “It is the anti-vacation in the most positive sense.
 Though it can be relaxing, the mini-retirement is not an escape from your life but a reexamination of it – the creation of a blank slate.
 This is also different from a sabbatical.
 Sabbaticals are often viewed much like retirement: as a one-time event.
 Savor it now while you can.
 The mini-retirement is defined as recurring – it is a lifestyle.”

 Most people work until their 60s for the conventional idea of a 30-year retirement.
-This includes plenty of TV, mall walking, and watching squirrels.
-The risk is a lot can go wrong between now and when you’re 65 — like you could die — and did you ever have the time to work on what’s important to you while you still could?
+This includes plenty of TV, mall walking, and watching squirrels or something.
+The risk is a lot can go wrong between now and when you’re 65 – like you could die – and did you ever have the time to do what’s important to you while you still could?

 Money-wise, the conventional 30-year retirement uses what’s called a withdrawal rate of 4%.
 This means you can withdraw 4% from your savings and investments every year for 30 years, with little risk of running out of money.
 To figure out how much money you need for this, take your annual spend and multiply it by 25.

 Example: If you spend $30,000 you need $750,000 ($30,000 x 25), or if you spend $80,000 you need $2,000,000 ($80,000 x 25).

 Early retirement is the definition of wealth, because you don’t have to work to finance what’s important to you.

 You can use the same calculation for a 30-year retirement – annual spend multiplied by 25 – because you’ll probably earn money at some point either from hobbies or part-time work.

 Example: If you spend $35,000 you need $1,000,000 ($35,000 x 28.5), or if you spend $70,000 you need $2,000,000 ($70,000 x 28.5).